 - Lifetime gifts of assets, including business interests

 - How your business interests should devolve if you die or become incapacitated

-If you would like advice on inheritance tax planning strategies, please contact Connected Accounting.
+If you are in the St Albans area and would like advice on inheritance tax planning strategies, please contact Connected Accounting.